-Staff has prepared a final report representing LAFCO of Napa County's ("Commission") scheduled sphere of influence update on the City of American Canyon.
-The final report supersedes the last update prepared in 2004 and considers whether changes to the sphere of influence are warranted to facilitate American Canyon's orderly development in a manner emphasizing a five year planning area for annexations.
-The final report draws on information collected and analyzed in the Commission's recently completed municipal service review on the southeast county region, which included evaluating the level and range of services provided by American Canyon.
-The final report also incorporates a request made by American Canyon to expand the City's sphere of influence to match its recently revised Urban Limit Line (ULL).
-Based on these inputs, the final report identifies and evaluates the merits of adding six study areas to the sphere of influence.
-These six study areas are identified as "A" through "F" and depicted in the attached map.
+At its May 3, 2010 meeting, LAFCO of Napa County ("Commission") received a final report from staff as part of the agency's scheduled sphere update on the City of American Canyon.
+The final report followed the preparation of an earlier draft and considered whether changes to the sphere are warranted to facilitate American Canyon's orderly development in a manner emphasizing a five-year planning area for annexations.
+The final report incorporated information collected and analyzed in the Commission's recently completed municipal service review on the southeast county region, which included evaluating the level and range of services provided by American Canyon.
+The final report also incorporated a request made by American Canyon to expand the City's sphere to match its recently revised Urban Limit Line (ULL).
+Based on these inputs, the final report evaluated the merits relative to the Commission's legislative directives and local policies of adding six distinct study areas to the sphere identified as "A" through "F." The final report concluded it was appropriate to update the sphere to include all lands comprising Study Areas A, D, and F, which are summarized below.